open-traffic-generator/ixia-c/docs/hello-snappi.md

 udp1.udp
 ```

-At this point, the headers still contain default field values.
-Next, we'll assign specific values to various header fields.
+At this point, the headers still contain the default field values.
+Now, you can assign specific values to the various header fields.

-> The checksum and length fields in most headers are automatically calculated and inserted before sending out the packet.
+> The checksum and length fields in the most of the headers are automatically calculated and inserted before the packets are sent.

-#### Setup Ethernet
+### Setup Ethernet

-For Ethernet header, we simply assign static source and destination MAC address value.
-The ethernet type field is *automatically* set to `0x800` since the next header is IPv4.
+For the Ethernet header, assign a static source and the destination MAC address value.
+The ethernet type field is *automatically* set to `0x800`, since the next header is IPv4.

 ```python
 # set source and destination MAC addresses